Leorasz/KeyphraseScorer/docs/README.md

 This is a program for get zero-shot classification scores from several models at once.

+-Minimum python version is 3.6, make sure to install everything in requirements.txt

 -Put the data you want to use in a folder in the KeyphraseScorer directory.
 Make sure all files are .docx, .txt, .md, or .html.